essennejaye/run-buddy/README.md

-# RUN BUDDY, Inc stopmerge
+# RUN BUDDY, Inc a running company

 ## Purpose of the website
 A website that offers fitness training services.